inno-se/the-guide/README.md

 - Make justified decisions about various aspects of your project and record them.
 - Regularly:
   - gather and address stakeholders' [feedback](#feedback-loop) on your project.
-  - groom your product backlog based on the feedback.
+  - groom your Product Backlog based on the feedback.
   - manage stakeholders' expectations based on the scope (remaining work), human resources, and schedule.

 ## TL;DR extended